EcoGym: Evaluating LLMs for Long-Horizon Plan-and-Execute in Interactive Economies: Conclusion

 \section{Conclusion}

 This work introduces \themodel, addressing the critical void in existing benchmarks regarding the evaluation of agents' long-term economic viability.
 By moving beyond atomic task success and establishing an infinite-horizon interactive environment, we force agents to navigate the complexities of resource scarcity and stochastic dynamics over sustained periods.
 Our extensive experiments reveal that while frontier models demonstrate impressive short-term reasoning, they struggle to maintain strategic coherence over long-time decisions.
+However, we acknowledge that the current framework relies on rule-based abstractions that may not fully capture the unpredictability of irrational human behavior.
+Furthermore, while this study focuses on individual agent-environment interactions, incorporating multi-agent game-theoretic dynamics remains a vital next step to market pressures.
 We hope this work guide the community toward developing general-purpose agents that are not only capable of reasoning but are also robust and strategically aligned over the long haul.